psu13/mutable-hakyll/posts/blt-fried-rice.md

 ---

 Tonight an end of summer farmer's market banger.
-This is also probably the best food idea to come to the house since the Peanut butter and chili crisp toast, or the ma-po tofu tater tots.
+This is also probably the best food idea to come to life in the house since the Peanut butter and chili crisp toast, or the ma-po tofu tater tots.

-Karen gets the credit for figuring out the rice way to put the tomatoes in.
+Karen gets the credit for figuring out the right way to put the tomatoes in.
 Otherwise this was all my idea.
+Strictly speaking I made up a version of it [in another post in 2019](https://mutable-states.com/fried-rice-updated.html), but we ended up with here was better than that.

 I give you: *BLT Fried Rice*.